KMGING/KMGING/README.md

-- 👋 Hi, I’m @KMGING
+- 👋 Hi, I’m @KMGING, major in Cyberspacesecurity.
-- 👀 I’m interested in DP,ML,Cyberspacesecurity
+- 👀 I’m interested in DP,ML,Cyberspacesecurity.
-- 🌱 I’m currently learning DL
+- 🌱 I’m currently writing my Graduation thesis.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 KMGING/KMGING is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.